edstott/ES-CW1/lab-part-1.md

 > **Note**
 >
-> You may be able to skip this step if you configured a wireless network in the image options.
+> You may be able to skip to [step 5](https://github.com/edstott/ES-CW1/edit/main/lab-part-1.md#4-set-up-a-python-development-flow) if you configured a wireless network in the image options and it works right away.

 1. Connect your FTDI USB to Serial cable to your laptop and find the port name.
 Don’t connect the cable to the Raspberry Pi yet
    1. In Windows: